zerothi/pythonsupport-page/docs/essentials_first/index.rst

 Essentials
 ===================================

-Here you will find the essential tools needed to install and run Python during your first year at DTU as a Bachelor student.
+Here you can find the essential tools needed to run and utilize Python during your first year at DTU as a Bachelor student.
+We also encourage you to start exploring these key concepts to get a head start on your education at DTU.

 .. toctree::
    :maxdepth: 1